 Contact Kelly Herbolich, program director of Academic Support, if you are not in a listed group and believe you should have access to University Writing Services online.

 An online writing consultant will email your work back to you with comments (in Word or Google docs) and a brief summary.
 Please make sure that you download the updated document to your computer, as you may not see marginal comments in the "view" function of many internet browsers.

+Please note that the feedback process is time-intensive.
+Writing consultants will only be able to provide feedback for 10 pages per online consultation.
+You may indicate the pages for which you would like to receive feedback or the consultant will work with the first 10 pages of your submitted document.
 If you want additional feedback after an initial draft, you will need to repeat the submission steps.
-Each submission requires a new submission form and a new email to email@example.com.
+Each submission requires a new submission form and a new email to firstname.lastname@example.org.

 If you think you would like talk to someone after you receive written feedback, we offer the option of scheduling an online Google Hangout so that you can video conference with your consultant.
 You can choose this option and select possible times for the video conference when you fill out the submission form.

 Comments are meant to act as a guide in the revision process.
 It is always helpful if you give us as much information as possible about your assignment and your writing goals.
 Please attach your assignment sheet if possible.